H.R. 1945: America's National Churchill Museum National Historic Landmark Act

 1

-The bill designates America's National Churchill Museum at Westminster College, including the Winston Churchill Memorial, as the “America's National Churchill Museum National Historic Landmark.”
+The bill designates America's National Churchill Museum at Westminster College, including the Winston Churchill Memorial, as the "America's National Churchill Museum National Historic Landmark" — a step up from its current National Register listing.

 2

-The Interior Secretary may make agreements with the state, city, college, and other public or private groups to help protect the site's historic resources.
+The Interior Secretary may enter cooperative agreements with Missouri, Fulton, Westminster College, and other public or private groups to protect the site and run public education programs.

 3